MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-analyze-no-keyboard-support.md

 ---
-description: Analyzing the lack of keyboard support in a form that uses the div element, by using the Inspect tool and Event Listeners tab.
+description: Analyzing the lack of keyboard support on a form that uses the div element with the Inspect tool and Event Listeners tab.
-title: Analyze the lack of keyboard support in a form
+title: Analyze keyboard support on forms using the DevTools
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.date: 05/13/2021